-So in 2019 one of my biggest goals was to start this blog, grow its traffic and hopefully start making some additional income from it.
+For example in 2019 one of my biggest goals was to start this blog, grow its traffic and hopefully start making some additional income from it.
 I didn’t have much experience and didn’t expect the workload that came with creating and growing a blog.
-At times, I had my doubts about it, because it’s a very saturated niche.
-But at the end of the year, I’m so grateful to say that I stuck with it and actually achieved that goal and it feels so good.
+At times, I had my doubts about it, because it’s a very saturated corner.
+But it worked out, I’m so grateful to say that I stuck with it and actually achieved that goal and it feels so good.

 Today I want to share the most important things about goal setting that I have learned that have definitely helped so much along the way to achieve not only this goal, but many other goals as well.

-How To Achieve Your Biggest Goals In 2020
+How To Achieve Your Biggest Goals This Year

 What do you want to achieve – make it specific and think about how it will change your life.
 Your biggest goals will improve your life long-term and will involve changing your daily habits.